monorepo-template/dependencies/packages/eslint-config-react-fixable/README.md

 # Fixable React ESLint config

-`@monorepo-template/eslint-config-react-fixable` is an ESLint configuration comprised solely of _fixable_ React rules.
+`@monorepo-template/eslint-config-react-fixable` is an ESLint configuration comprised solely of _fixable_ React rules, minus any rules that conflict with `eslint-plugin-prettier`.
 As a result, no manual effort is required to adhere to this configuration's rules.

+It is recommended that you use this rule in tandem with `plugin:prettier/recommended`.

 ## Install